jedubois/InternalDocumentation/Agendas/DASA-Agenda-2015-06-24.md

 Minutes:

-*
+* No such items.

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 ================================================================================